🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ \text{AGGREGATE}_{\text{mean}} = \frac{1}{|\mathcal{S}_{\mathcal{N}(i)}|} \sum_{j \in \mathcal{S}_{\mathcal{N}(i)}} \mathbf{h}_j^{(k-1)} $$

-Feature: Simple and efficient, behaves similar to GCN
+Characteristics: simple and efficient, behaves similarly to GCN

 2. Pool Aggregator